chargebyte/everest-chargebyte/modules/InfypowerDCSupply/doc.rst

 the CAN IDs.

 From the high-level perspective, the protocol is a command-response approach.
-There are commands which need to be send in a cyclic manner, e.g. querying the current voltage and current or the power module status.
+There are commands which need to be sent in a cyclic manner, e.g. querying the current voltage and current or the power module status.
-Other commands only need to be send once, or in case a specific action should be done, like changing the working mode or adjusting voltage/current.
+Other commands only need to be sent once, or in case a specific action should be done, like changing the working mode or adjusting voltage/current.
 Each command usually causes a response from the power module.
 However, there are commands when only the master module of the group answers, but there are